ignacio-hernani/secret-sync-vault/Readme.md

 ```
 vault kv put secret/my-demo-secret zip="zap"
 ```
-11. Check the current value of the secret in Vault
+11. Check the **updated** value of the secret both in Vault and in the Azure UI.
 ```
 vault kv get secret/my-demo-secret
 ```
-12. Check the current value of the secret in Azure Key Vault UI
+    You will be able to see the current version, as well as the previous versions of the secret.

 ---
 ## Conclusion